Scott Wise Report

 When I finished, I got in line behind Ed Jowett and watched about 6

 (seemingly nice?) straight in cycles blow through.
-Ed didn't like them
+Ed didn't like

 though.
 Finally one came through that Ed liked and off he went.
-A very
+A

 nice launch.
-Unfortunately, with every pass, Ed fell lower and lower on
+Unfortunately, with every pass, Ed fell lower and lower

 the ridge.
 Since the wind appeared a bit out of the north it didn't